All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Dose reduction: Some patients can maintain their weight at a lower dose (for example, dropping from 15 mg to 10 mg), which may reduce side effects and, in some cases, lower cost.

-• Periodic dosing: Some providers are exploring every-other-week dosing for maintenance, though this is not yet supported by published trial data.
+• Periodic dosing: Some providers are exploring every-other-week dosing for maintenance, though this isn't yet supported by published trial data.

 Getting Started